On the exact Berk-Jones statistics and their p-value calculation: The exact Berk-Jones statistics

 In contrast to the KS statistic, whose range is \([0,\infty) \) and for which large values lead to a rejection of the null, the \(M_{n}\) statistic is always in $[0,1]$, with \emph{small values} indicating a \emph{bad fit} to the null hypothesis.
-Numerically evaluating it is straightforward using common mathematical packages, since the integral in Eq. (\ref{def:p_i}) is simply the regularized incomplete Beta function.
+Note that $p_{(i)} = I_{u_{(i)}}(i,n-i+1)$, where $I_x(\alpha, \beta)$ is the regularized incomplete Beta function.
+This function is commonly available in standard mathematical packages, hence the numerical evaluation of the statistics $M_n$ and $M_n^{\pm}$ is straightforward.

-Independently of our work, test procedures of the form $M_n < c$ have been recently suggested in several different papers, including \citet{MaryFerrari2014}, \citet{GontscharukLandwehrFinner2014} and \citet{KaplanGoldman2014}.
+Independently of our work, test procedures of the form $M_n < c$ have been recently suggested in several different papers, including \citet{MaryFerrari2014, KaplanGoldman2014, Finner2014Bernoulli}.
 However, a close examination reveals that the definitions in Eq. \eqref{eq:def_Mn} are in fact \textit{equivalent} to those proposed by \citet{BerkJones1979}.
-In contrast to our motivation, their derivation of $M_{n}$ followed a different path, building upon their earlier work on relatively optimal combinations of test statistics.
+In contrast to our motivation, their derivation of $M_{n}$ followed a different path, building upon their earlier work on relatively optimal combinations of test statistics \citep{BerkJones1978}.

 \citet{BerkJones1979} also defined the $R_n, R_n^+$ and $R_n^-$ statistics, as approximations to the $M_n, M_n^+$ and $M_n^-$ statistics.
 At the time, this was necessary because computers and software to calculate the tails of a Beta distribution were not as widespread as today.
 As a result, the approximate statistics became known as \emph{the} Berk-Jones statistics, whereas the exact $M_n$ statistics seem to have received far less attention.
 With today's widespread availability of computers, direct calculation of the exact statistics poses no difficulty, and their approximation is no longer necessary.